iommirocks/iommi/docs/usage.rst

 Production use
 --------------

-Just like you have your own custom base class for django `Model` to have a central place to put customization you will want to do the same for the base classes of iommi.
-In iommi this is even more important since you will almost certain want to add more shortcuts that are specific to your product.
+Just like you have your own custom base class for Django's `Model` to have a central place to put customization you will want to do the same for the base classes of iommi.
+In iommi this is even more important since you will almost certainly want to add more shortcuts that are specific to your product.

 Copy this boilerplate to some place in your code and import these classes instead of the corresponding ones from iommi: